Vacation Home Planning- What Happens to the Family Cottage after the Kids Inherit It?

-Discussions about real estate that clients hope to pass on to their children and more distant heirs comes up regularly in our practice, which is hardly surprising given the abundance of families that own lake houses, hunting land, and general “Up North” property in Wisconsin, Illinois, and Minnesota.
+Discussions about real estate that clients hope to pass on to their children and more distant heirs comes up regularly in our practice, which is hardly surprising given the abundance of families that own lake houses, hunting land, and general “Up North” property in Wisconsin, Michigan, Illinois, and Minnesota.

 Trying to keep real estate in a family for more than one generation presents many challenges.
 Sometimes families give real estate outright to multiple children to share.
 If multiple owners are named on a deed, this means that every time some portion of the property changed hands, a new deed needs to be filed reporting the new ownership of the property.
 This can cause an exponential growth in the owners of a property over the years, as a single original owner transfers the interest to their children, and, eventually, to the grandchildren, etc. It also raises many challenges if someone wants to sell their interest in the property or gets divorced.

 I have personally seen a single deed with over a dozen names on the deed, which can complicate matters if the property is sold (as each owner has to sign off on the sale of their share and agree to the purchase price and terms).
 It can also cause significant interfamily strife if there aren’t clearly defined rules for who can use the property at any given time, or who is responsible for how much of the property taxes each year.
 Even worse, clients have shared horror stories about battles fought over paying for significant repairs or remodeling expenses.

 When I discussed these concerns with my grandmother, she was (rightly) very concerned.
 Her hope was that the cottage would be a source of family togetherness, not a cause of friction.
 That is when I told her that in recent years there has been increased use of a tool that allows her to address virtually all of the issues identified above.